 Marrakech is a former imperial city and one of the most popular cities for tourists in the Maghreb.
 It is home to beautiful mosques, palaces and gardens, as well as the famous Jemaa el-Fnaa square and souk market.
 With plenty of things to do and see in both the medieval and modern parts of town, Marrakech is a captivating city.
-Here, Culture Trip explores the can’t-miss attractions every traveler needs on their list.
+Our list explores the can’t-miss attractions every traveler needs to do in Marrakech.

 Visit a hammam

 A visit to a hammam (local bath house) will usually involve stripping down and immersing yourself in experiences such as a visit to the sauna, an exfoliating massage and a dip in an ice-cold pool.
 There are a number of bath houses throughout Marrakech, and a typical price for tourists is between 50 and 100 dirhams.
 Don’t forget to bring your own towel just in case!

 Given the importance of mosques in Moroccan culture, the Koutoubia Mosque is a must-see

 for those in the area.
 The largest mosque in Marrakech, the Koutoubia is not only a spiritual center but a point of reference for international architecture.
 Setting the trend for buildings in Spain and Rabat, the beautiful 12th-century minaret is an example of ornamental expertise, with characterful arches and rigid proportions, it’s an admirable piece of architecture.
 Enjoy the call to prayer coming from the top of the minaret five times a day and appreciate the architecture of this important building.